Evil Existence?

 Is blackened, Man’s forgiveness give — and take. "

 The student replied, "Evil does not exist professor, or at least not unto itself.
 Evil is just the absence of God.
-It is just like darkness and cold, that you affirm do exist, a word man created for the absence of God.
+It is just like darkness and cold, that you affirm do exist: a word man created for the absence of God.
 God did not create evil.
-Evil is unlike faith or love; those exist just as light and heat exist.
+Evil is unlike faith or love: those exist just as light and heat exist.
 Evil is the effect of the absence of God's love when man excludes God from his heart.
 In that way it's like the cold that comes where there is no heat or the darkness that comes where there is no light."

-Your passion does you more credit than your sense, but on the principle of ‘''nullius in verba''’, we need not accept your unsupported assurance that cold or dark do not exist, either more or less than faith or love or hatred or treachery do or do not exist, or in what forms and circumstances they are in themselves evil; the unsuitable intensity of either too little or too much heat, is harmful when it is more than we can bear.
-Similarly, faithfulness or love are good only in the right intensity at the right time and in the right application; you would not regard faith in or faithfulness to the devil, or love of evil, as good, I hope?
-Atrocities and tragic absurdities throughout history and in everyday family and community life have been justified in the name of faith and love, and it still happens all around us.
+“Your passion does you more credit than your sense, but on the principle of 'nullius in verba', we need not accept your unsupported assurance that cold or dark do not exist, either more or less than faith or love or hatred or treachery do or do not exist, or in what forms and circumstances they are in themselves evil; the inappropriate intensity of either too little or too much heat or cold, is bad when it is more than we can bear.
+Similarly, faithfulness or love are good only in the right intensity at the right time and in the right application: you would not regard faith in, or faithfulness to, the devil, or love of evil, as good, I hope?

-And evil too, is a relationship between a deed and its intent, and the entities affected by it.
-Love and faith, like cold and anger, when in a favoured cause or directed to a favoured object, do good from some points of view at least, but when not, they do harm, and may be seen as evil, or seen as evil to one, but good to another.
-The fatted calf could not have shared the joy at the return of the prodigal, any more than the faithful brother did.
-When one man in a war dies for his country, the man who killed him, whom he would have killed to die for his country was evil from his point of view, but a hero for the other country.
+“And evil too, is a relationship between a deed and its intent and the suffering it causes, and the entities affected by it.
+Love and faith, like cold and anger, when in a favoured cause or directed to a favoured object, do good from some points of view at least, but when not, they do harm, and may be seen as evil, or seen as evil to one, but good to another: the fatted calf could not have shared the joy at the return of the prodigal, any more than the faithful brother did.

 "Two heroes for the price of one, and two villains into the bargain.

-Nor are faith or love, as relationships, in any way either more or less existent than evil; certainly the so-called holy scriptures say nothing of the kind, so what is your authority for such claims?
+“Nor are faith or love, as relationships, in any way either more or less existent than evil; certainly the so-called holy scriptures say nothing of the kind, so what is your authority for such claims?

-Let’s not blaspheme by making unsupported assumptions about a human’s paltry ability to exclude him in contradiction to scripture, contradiction to God's word, shall we?
+“Let’s not blaspheme by making unsupported assumptions about a human’s paltry ability to exclude Him in contradiction to scripture, contradiction to God's word, shall we?

-Now meanwhile, what are the rest of you laughing at?
+“Now meanwhile, what are the rest of you laughing at?
 You lacked the sense to ask, and the nerve to argue; you should be ashamed.
 If you must laugh, laugh at yourselves.”

-Any reader might object that this professor seemed to be unfairly well prepared with arguments, positively glib in fact, but no professor would be worth his salt if he presumed to raise such a topic in class, without being properly prepared.
+Any reader might object that this professor seemed to be unfairly well prepared with arguments, positively glib in fact; but no professor would be worth his salt if he presumed to raise such a topic in class, without being properly prepared.

-Incidentally, in contradiction to the claim that prompted this account, this rebellious young man, whatever his name might have been, had nothing to do with the more famous Albert Einstein; neither Einstein's views nor his parentage match those asserted in the original version of the story.
+Incidentally, in contradiction to the dishonest claim that prompted this account, this rebellious young man, whatever his name or origin might have been, had nothing whatsoever to do with the more famous Albert Einstein; neither Einstein's views nor his parentage match those asserted in the original version of the story.
 Even if the details had matched, that would have added nothing to the merits of the parable.
 However, the urge to add puffery to the account is characteristic of the ethics, honesty, and dignity of the sources of such trite religious homilies.

 One wonders what sort of person they should impress, and in which direction...